labcodes/confetti-ds/README.md

 ## :eyes: Usage

-You can install Confetti via `npm` and use it in your project.
+You can install and use Confetti on your project via `npm`.
 Instructions on [Confetti's package README](packages/confetti-ds/README.md).

 <!-- License -->